lin-lin/qfames/README.md

 # QFAMES: Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra

-This repository includes code and data needed to produce the results in the work Ding, Z., Lin, L., Yang, Y., and Zhang, R., 2025. *Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra.* arXiv:2510.07439
+This repository includes code and data needed to produce the results in the work:

+Ding, Z., Lin, L., Yang, Y., and Zhang, R., 2025. *Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra.* arXiv:2510.07439

 ---